netdata/netdata/src/health/guides/httpcheck/httpcheck_web_service_up.md

    curl -I http://example.com/some/endpoint
    ```

-4. Check for network issues between the monitoring agent and the HTTP endpoint.
+4. Check for network issues between the monitoring Agent and the HTTP endpoint.

-   Use tools like `ping`, `traceroute`, or `mtr` to check for network latency or packet loss between the monitoring agent and the HTTP endpoint.
+   Use tools like `ping`, `traceroute`, or `mtr` to check for network latency or packet loss between the monitoring Agent and the HTTP endpoint.

 5. Review the web server or application configuration.